trackmania-rl/tmrl/readme/tuto_library.md

 In complement to this tutorial, you may use the [API documentation](https://tmrl.readthedocs.io/en/latest/).

+A minimal, roughly equivalent `tmrl` pipeline is available [here](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/tuto/tuto_minimal.py) (useful if you want to use `tmrl` on your task without delving too deep in the library).

 The full script of the tutorial is available [here](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/tuto/tuto.py).

 **Note: some modules can be implemented independently.
 If you are here because you wish to implement your own training algorithm in TrackMania, you should read the [competition tutorial](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/tuto/competition/custom_actor_module.py) instead.**